Joey Meneses Preview, Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Orioles have a 3.97 team ERA that ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.